Business 401(k) Services / Plan Administration

 3. Consider a Stretch Match for Employer Contributions

-In order to encourage saving, and as an extra perk, many employers choose to offer a 401(k) match, in which they match an employee’s contributions, usually up to a certain percentage of salary.
-And while this certainly can incent employees to save, some employees mistake the employer contribution limit (maybe it’s 4%) as a recommendation for how much they should save.
-In recent years, employers have begun to address this challenge by turning to what’s called a “stretch” match, which now represents the most common form of employer match.4 In a stretch match, the employer matches a smaller percentage of employee contributions, but up to a higher contribution limit.
+What’s tricky is that some employees who can save more mistake the employer match (maybe it’s 4%) as a recommended limit.
+One way to address this challenge is by offering what’s called a “stretch” match.
+In a stretch match, the employer matches a smaller percentage of employee contributions, but up to a higher contribution limit.
 For example, instead of offering a 100% match on the first 4% of an employer’s salary, you might offer a 50% match on the first 8%.
-That doesn’t require any additional dollars from you, but effectively raises the savings rate of any employee who maxes out employer contributions to 12%, up from 8%.
+This doesn’t require any additional dollars from you but can raise a worker’s savings rate from 8% of their salary to 12%.

 4. Offer Financial Wellness Support

-It’s not always the case that employees don’t care about saving; many people want to save more but are simply overwhelmed by the concept of retirement planning.
-In fact, in our own research of small business employees participating in a 401(k), 77% of respondents said that their sources of 401(k) information did not help them feel in control of their financial future.5 That means employers have an immediate opportunity to take stock of the educational resources and financial wellness support offered by their 401(k) service providers.
-Is your provider speaking your employees’ language?
+Employers have an immediate opportunity to take stock of the educational resources and financial wellness support offered by their 401(k) service providers.
+Is your adviser speaking your employees’ language?
 Are your employees receiving the financial wellness education they need to feel confident in their saving decisions?
-Discuss ways your provider can increase employee support, like one-on-one meetings to help employees ask specific questions about their unique situation.
+Discuss ways your adviser can increase employee support, like one-on-one meetings to help employees ask specific questions about their unique situation.

-As an employer, you’re in a position to help your employees think critically about their financial goals and develop a plan for the future.
-By offering a 401(k) with plenty of educational support and features that make it easy to save, you can empower your employees to make saving a priority and get on track to meet their retirement goals.
+Through your 401(k) plan, you can help your employees think critically about their financial goals and develop a plan for the future.
+By offering a 401(k) with plenty of educational support and features that make it easy to save, you can empower employees to prioritize saving toward their retirement goals.

 pie chart and graph